 The role of meditation is to bring calm, to breathe, to look toward the positive, and realise that healing comes from within rather than external gratification.

 Many thanks to the lovely Dino for sharing his experience and perspective from Hong Kong.
-You can find him practicing from Hong Kong here:
+You can find Dino practicing at Central and Stanley Wellness (Hong Kong), where he offers Small Group Mindfulness Meditation sessions:

 Dino's book is “A Miner Who Wins Inner Peace” which can be bought online.